Crystal-GFN: sampling crystals with desirable properties and constraints: Target properties / Reward functions

 The formation energy of a material is defined as the amount of energy needed to form a material from its constituent elements in their standard states.
 If a compound $C$ is the combination of elements $A$ and $B$, that is $A + B \rightarrow C$, then the formation energy ($E_f$) of $C$ is defined as follows: $E_f(C) = E(C) - E(A) - E(B)$.
 A negative formation energy indicates that the formation reaction of a material from its constituent elements is spontaneous or favourable.
 On the contrary, a positive formation energy indicates that the formation reaction is not thermodynamically favoured.

-Because crystal structures sampled by the Crystal-GFN may be unknown or not characterised in existing databases, its true FE may be unknown too.
-This is why we train a \textit{proxy} machine learning model to predict the FE given a crystal $x \in \mathcal{X}$, which is parameterised as the output of Crystal-GFN.
+Because crystal structures sampled by Crystal-GFN (FE) may be unknown or not characterised in existing databases, their true FE may be unknown too.
+Accurate determination of FE using Density Functional Theory \citep{kohn1996density} is computationally intractable for large-scale exploration.
+This is why we design and train a \textit{proxy} machine learning model to predict the FE given a crystal $x \in \mathcal{X}$, which is parameterised as the output of Crystal-GFN (FE).
+See \cref{sec:dave} for further details about the model.
+The final reward function is a Boltzmann transformation of the proxy output, $h_{FE}(x)$: $R(x) = \exp\big(-\frac{h_{FE}(x)}{T}\big)$ where $T$ is a temperature hyper-parameter.
+This ensures that lower FE yields higher positive reward, and we can control our preference for lower energies with the temperature $T$.